 About this Year’s Whooping crane chicks:Two of this year’s chicks were captive-born and raised by either their foster parents or biological parents in a captive-breeding facility with little human contact.
-They were raised at the International Crane Foundation in Wisconsin and were released by themselves near wild Whooping Crane pairs in hopes that the pairs would learn to fly and migrate with their adoptive parents.
+They were raised at the International Crane Foundation in Wisconsin and so far one has been released near wild Whooping Crane pairs in hopes that they would learn to fly and migrate with their adoptive parents.

 2019 also had three wild-hatched chicks fledge!
 19 chicks hatched, of which three grew to fledging.

 First year: W1-19 hatched to experienced parents 5-11 and 12-11 in Juneau County, Wisconsin in the beginning of May.
 At the end of June, staff from the International Crane Foundation captured the chick, gave her leg bands and a radio transmitter for identification, and drew blood for testing, which revealed that she is a girl!
 She fledged in July.